 Type 3 distribution patterns are similar to a type 2 distribution pattern, but it pulls in a bit from the sides and then pushes forward more.
 These are perfect for small parking lots, wider roadways, or area lighting.
 These fixtures provide about 30’ of light in front of the fixture head and out around 25-40’ from the center out each side, depending on the mounting height of the fixture.

 Type 3 fixtures are also great where you can stagger from one side of an area to the other or face to face since the forward push is greater than a Type 2 fixture.
 There is also more backlight than a Type 2 fixture, so illuminating a small area behind the fixture is also possible.

 Type 4 distribution patterns are more of a round forward push distribution of light.
 The amount of light that is pushed forward is similar to the side-to-side push with little backlight.
 These are good for parking lots and large area lightings, such as playgrounds and park areas.

 A Type 4W distribution has more of a side-to-side push of the light and almost no backlight.
 This is especially good for applications where the light cannot be pushed behind the fixture and needs to be pushed further from side to side.

-Type V distributions provide the largest, most even pattern of light.
-The light is pushed in all directions from the light fixture and is used for large parking areas or anywhere a large even pattern of light is required.
+Type 5 distributions provide the largest, most even pattern of light in all directions.
+The light is pushed in all directions from the light fixture and is used for large parking areas, or anywhere a large even pattern of light is required.